 Likewise, if you are only visiting Munich for a short break, Altstadt Lehel is perfect for maximizing your time in the city.
 With so many sights and attractions within easy walking distance of your hotel, you will not have to waste so much time traveling to and from everything you want to see.

-At the heart of Altstadt Lehel borough, you will find Marienplatz.
-Marienplatz is a popular meeting place for both locals and tourists.
-Surrounded by shops and cafes, the plaza is a great spot to relax and take in the historic atmosphere.
-It’s the best area to stay in Munich for Christmas markets in December.
+Surrounded by shops and cafes, the square is a great spot to relax and take in the historic atmosphere.
+The Christkindlmarkt or Christmas markets are installed here in December.

 On the other side of the square stands St. Peter’s Church.
 As the oldest church in Munich, this is a must-visit for anyone who loves historic or gothic architecture.
 Aside from its opulent façade and interior décor, St. Peter’s Church also houses some interesting relics.